JanZaion/cosmic-deals-portal/SETUP.md

 # Cosmic Deals Portal Setup Guide

-This customer portal integrates with Microsoft Dynamics 365 to display customer orders and their status.
+This customer portal integrates with Microsoft Dynamics 365 to display customer cases and their status.

 ## Prerequisites